GABAA receptor

 The active site of the GABAA receptor is the binding site for GABA and several drugs such as muscimol, gaboxadol, and bicuculline.
 The protein also contains a number of different allosteric binding sites which modulate the activity of the receptor indirectly.
 These allosteric sites are the targets of various other drugs, including the benzodiazepines, nonbenzodiazepines, neuroactive steroids, barbiturates, alcohol (ethanol), inhaled anaesthetics, kavalactones, cicutoxin, and picrotoxin, among others.

-GABAA receptors occur in all organisms that have a nervous system.
-To a limited extent the receptors can be found in non-neuronal tissues.
-Due to their wide distribution within the nervous system of mammals they play a role in virtually all brain functions.
+Binding of GABA to the GABAAR causes the receptor to shift from ordered lipids to clusters of PIP2 in the disordered region of the membrane.
+The spatial distribution of GABAAR in neurons is regulated by astrocyte derived cholesterol.

+Much like the GABAA receptor, the GABAB receptor is an obligatory heterodimer consisting of GABAB1 and GABAB2 subunits.
+These subunits include an extracellular Venus Flytrap domain (VFT) and a transmembrane domain containing seven α-helices (7TM domain).
+These structural components play a vital role in intricately modulating neurotransmission and interactions with drugs.

 Target for benzodiazepines

 The ionotropic GABAA receptor protein complex is also the molecular target of the benzodiazepine class of tranquilizer drugs.
-Benzodiazepines do not bind to the same receptor site on the protein complex as the endogenous ligand GABA (whose binding site is located between α- and β-subunits), but bind to distinct benzodiazepine binding sites situated at the interface between the α- and γ-subunits of α- and γ-subunit containing GABAA receptors.
+Benzodiazepines do not bind to the same receptor site on the protein complex as does the endogenous ligand GABA (whose binding site is located between α- and β-subunits), but bind to distinct benzodiazepine binding sites situated at the interface between the α- and γ-subunits of α- and γ-subunit containing GABAA receptors.
 While the majority of GABAA receptors (those containing α1-, α2-, α3-, or α5-subunits) are benzodiazepine sensitive, there exists a minority of GABAA receptors (α4- or α6-subunit containing) which are insensitive to classical 1,4-benzodiazepines, but instead are sensitive to other classes of GABAergic drugs such as neurosteroids and alcohol.
 In addition peripheral benzodiazepine receptors exist which are not associated with GABAA receptors.
 As a result, the IUPHAR has recommended that the terms "BZ receptor", "GABA/BZ receptor" and "omega receptor" no longer be used and that the term "benzodiazepine receptor" be replaced with "benzodiazepine site".
+Benzodiazepines like diazepam and midazolam act as positive allosteric modulators for GABAA receptors.
+When these receptors are activated, there's a rise in intracellular chloride levels, resulting in cell membrane hyperpolarization and decreased excitation.

 In order for GABAA receptors to be sensitive to the action of benzodiazepines they need to contain an α and a γ subunit, between which the benzodiazepine binds.
 Once bound, the benzodiazepine locks the GABAA receptor into a conformation where the neurotransmitter GABA has much higher affinity for the GABAA receptor, increasing the frequency of opening of the associated chloride ion channel and hyperpolarising the membrane.
 This potentiates the inhibitory effect of the available GABA leading to sedative and anxiolytic effects.